MPG Troubleshooting Guide

 How to fix it:

-4. In the MPG project settings, click Fetch and use to reload the updated data.
+- In the MPG project settings, click Fetch and use to reload the source and refresh the column headers stored in the project.

 Generated pages give a 404 error